GluuFederation/docs-ce-prod/3.0.2/source/operation/custom-loginpage.md

 			`-- static
 ```

-Customized `libs` are to be placed under
+Customized `libs` can be placed in the following directories:

 `/opt/gluu/jetty/identity/lib/ext`
 `/opt/gluu/jetty/oxauth/lib/ext`

-Custom `xhtml`, `page.xml`, etc should be placed under
+Custom `xhtml`, `page.xml`, etc should be placed in the following directories:

 `/opt/gluu/jetty/identity/custom/pages`
 `/opt/gluu/jetty/oxauth/custom/pages`

-To place static resources like `jpg`, `css`, etc are placed under the below folder
+Place static resources like `jpg`, `css`, etc. under the following directories:

 `/opt/gluu/jetty/identity/custom/static`
 `/opt/gluu/jetty/oxauth/custom/static`

-To avoid collisions with static resources
-from war files, Gluu maps this folder to next URL: `/{oxauth|identity}/ext/resources`
+To avoid collisions with static resources from WAR files, Gluu maps this folder to the URL: `/{oxauth|identity}/ext/resources`

 !!!
 Warning:
-        Log into the Gluu Server chroot before working on the customized pages
+        Log into the Gluu Server chroot before working on design customizations for any pages.

-* Please make way to the default pages folder to copy the default file to the external resource folder.
+Copy the default file(login.xhtml) to the external resource folder as shown in the below example

 ```
-# cd /opt/jetty-9.3/temp/jetty-localhost-8081-oxauth.war-_oxauth-any-{random number}.dir/webapp/
+# cd /opt/jetty-x.x/temp/jetty-localhost-xxxx-oxauth.war-_oxauth-any-1234.dir/webapp/
 # cp login.xhtml /opt/gluu/jetty/oxauth/custom/pages
 ```

 The example above shows that the `login.xhtml` file is copied to the external pages.
-The changes can be made here and restarting jetty will display the changes
+The changes can be made here.
-made to the specific customized page.
-The customizations must not be made by people
-will little/no web-development knowledge.
+Restarting jetty will display the changes.

+!!!
+Warning:
+    Customizations should only be made by people with a solid understanding of web-development.

-## Jetty Restart Policy
+## Jetty Restart

-Restart `identity` and `oxauth` services for the following to be executed:
+Restart the `identity` and `oxauth` services for the customizations to be applied using the following commands:

 ```
 # service identity stop
 # service identity start
 # service oxauth stop
 # service oxauth start
 ```

-1. Default Page overriden with custom page as JSF may cache path to original version

-2. Removal of page to replace context with empty page to invalidate it

-3. New environment variable is introduces

 **Note:** There is a 10 second delay on page modification reload.